Supplements: do they really contain what the label says?

 *Lastly, there are at least two independent laboratories that routinely test a range of dietary supplements and then publish full reports with their findings.
 One is ConsumerLab.com, which frequently tests products, and maintains an archive of reports on its website.
 Another testing company is LabDoor.
 On its website, you can find reports and rankings of protein powders, fish oil, probiotics, vitamin D, and multivitamins.
 Both websites charge a fee for access to their reports.

-Therefore, in conclusion, there are two things people can do to assure they are getting what they pay for.
+There are two things people can do to assure they are getting what they pay for.
 For one, you can look for products that receive a seal of approval.
 Which are the ones I pointed out above.
 But, the best way, would to go to someone, like Laura, who specializes in this area.
 I can not stress this enough….how important it is to go to someone who is certified in this.
-Laura is nationally Certified in Oriental Medicines, and is very experienced as a Chinese Herbology Practitioner.
+Laura is trained in Functional Medicine through a series of professional development courses, she is nationally Certified in Oriental Medicine, is a licensed acupuncturist in Iowa, and is very experienced as a Chinese Herbology Practitioner.
 This means, by coming to her to get the supplements and/or herbs that you want, you will get EXACTLY what the label says is in it.
+All of the herb suppliers that she use are providing only the highest quality herbs that meet US safety and purity standards or better.

 Stay tuned for our next blog.
 It will be discussing home remedies and quick Chinese Herb combinations to help with common everyday issues.
 As always, have a peaceful and blessed day.
 Hope to see you soon!